top of page

 Charles I. Guarria

-Yet, the US has been warring a whole lot since the end of World War Two without declaring war.
+Yet, the US has been warring a whole lot since the end of World War II without declaring war.
+The results of which often lead to a tie on the battlefield and a loss of lives, both literally and figuratively, when the returning military personnel attempt to restart their home lives.

 It is so shameful that US elected "leaders" couldn't find the gumption to declare war after the 9-11 terrorist attacks.